ampproject/amphtml/build-system/tasks/markdown-toc/README.md

 ## Options

-You may configure how you'd like to create and format a TOC.
-They can include a second comment after the header including a JSON object.
+You may configure how you'd like to create and format a TOC by including a second comment including a JSON object.
 This object contains [`markdown-toc` options](https://github.com/jonschlinkert/markdown-toc#options).

 For example, the following options: